Intellectual property key terms: Trade secrets

 Once an idea is developed into a commercial product, the developer could choose to continue to keep the way it is made a trade secret.
 Any employees who need to know the trade secret would have to sign a confidentiality agreement in their employment contracts.

-The trade secret lasts forever, provided nobody reveals the information – the recipe for Coca Cola, for example, has remained a trade secret for over 100 years.
+The trade secret lasts forever, provided nobody reveals the information.
+For example, the recipe for Coca Cola has remained a trade secret for over 100 years.